 View this post on Instagram

 This park is the photographers’ dream.
-Seriously, every time you go there, the sound of clicking shutters drowns out the sounds of the city.
-And that’s because it has one of the best focal points of downtown Seattle.
-So not only will you get to see a killer view of the downtown skyline and space needle you’ll also get to enjoy one of the best urban places to watch the sunset in seattle.
+Nearly every time you go there, the sound of clicking shutters takes over the sounds of the city.
+That’s because it has one of the best focal points of downtown Seattle.
+So not only will you get to see a killer view of the downtown skyline and Space Needle you’ll also get to enjoy one of the best urban places to watch the sunset in Seattle.

 Where: Kerry Park, 211 W. Highland Drive